The Power Inquiry recommendations : a brief review.

 Real Parties and True Elections

 The current way of doing politics is killing politics.
 Russell Brand is not lying.
-Russell Brand is being accurate, Paxman agrees but differs in that he claims that if you don't vote the you have no right to complain, which is an opinion position rather than the reality of Power Politics as we know them because it's a way of avoiding the central issue of powerlessness by being excluded from the key parts of decision making processes.
+Paxman agrees but differs in that he claims that if you don't vote the you have no right to complain, which is an opinion position rather than the reality of Power Politics as we know them because it's a way of avoiding the central issue of powerlessness by being excluded from the key parts of decision making processes.

 The fact that the voting system does not provide the ability to reject all the candidates - None of The Above - is problematic, as is the First Past the Post system.